jmcollin78/versatile_thermostat/README.md

 # What's New?
 ![New](images/new-icon.png)

+## Release 10.5.0

+Heating failure detection can now be used as the external `vtherm_heating_failure_detection` plugin.
+The plugin provides central settings and per-VTherm overrides; its forms pre-fill the existing core settings to make migration easier.

+During the transition period, plugin settings take precedence, while values not defined by the plugin continue to use the legacy core configuration.
+Disable the legacy feature for a VTherm before enabling the plugin to avoid duplicate configuration.

+The heating-failure binary sensor is now provided by the plugin.
+When this can be done without a conflict, its existing `entity_id` is retained so dashboards and automations keep working.
+Reload the plugin entry after disabling the legacy sensor; if it remains active, Home Assistant may create a new `entity_id` that must be used by existing consumers.

 ## Release 10.4.0
 VTherm can now expose `current_humidity` from an external humidity sensor for all thermostat types.
 The sensor can be selected in the Humidity menu or automatically detected on the room-temperature sensor device.